Build a Buyer Portfolio, Improve Customer Experience using Order Management Software

 Based on data obtained from an order management system, you will be able to get a fair idea of buyer preferences and their purchasing patterns.
 Apart from understanding the number of orders a customer places on a regular basis, you can gauge the common demographic of your customer base, learn how early they are able to make payments, and determine on what conditions they propose to engage with you.
 This way, you will be better placed to plan for future orders and stock up your inventory accordingly.
 Basically, an order management system will give you a comprehensive picture of the current state of inventory and sales in your company, prompting you to either accelerate or re-engineer your order processes to suit the end-customer.
 It’s like maintaining an elaborate diary of dos and don'ts to impress the buyer.

 Quantitative measurement of buyer behaviours is especially important when you know you have competition.
 In today’s culture of instant gratification, if you are not servicing a customer quickly enough, they will gladly change course and look to the next seller.
-In fact, one in three customers are known to leave a brand after just one bad experience (PwC Future of Customer Experience Survey, 2018).
 Best-in-class companies have understood this very well, which is why they have managed to automate their most critical, labor-intensive processes, be it payroll, accounts payable, customer relationship management (CRM), or procurement.

 An order management system will ease the process of fulfillment and help enhance customer experience — after all, it’s not just about quality or affordability anymore, rather, it’s got everything to do with buyer journeys and the ultimate customer experience.

-That’s right, according to PwC, “Experience is Everything” and the three sales levers they recommend for customer success are
+That’s right, “Experience is Everything” and the three sales levers needed for customer success are

 These three critical components to success are automatically taken care of by an order management system.